Why ‘Genius’ Teams Need Purpose

 This ability to navigate tension and conflict—to be passionate but open to being wrong—is what leads to breakthroughs.
 One genius team member told Wedell-Wedellsborg that their weekly meetings are akin to a chemistry experiment.
 Everyone brings their most potent ingredients to the table and they are vigorously mixed in order to see what happens.

-Among the genius teams Wedell-Wedellsborg has worked with, one is working on accelerating green energy transition, another is focused on fostering more creativity in future generations, and another is working to democratize investments.
-Ultimately, purpose is the motivating factor that inspires them to show up and put in the time, energy and effort that come with holding their executive role.
+Among the genius teams Wedell-Wedellsborg has worked with, one is seeking to accelerate the green energy transition, another is focused on fostering more creativity in future generations, and another aims to democratize investments.
+Ultimately, purpose is the motivating factor that inspires them to show up and put in the time, energy, and effort that come with holding their executive role.

 “In many ways I feel that we possess a special superpower: that ours is a particularly meaningful purpose,” one genius team member told Wedell-Wedellsborg.
 “We are making a contribution to the world.
 One that is worth getting out of bed for in the morning and worth fighting for.
 I think that’s exactly what we need to stay motivated for decades.”